$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Classical L-infty -structure of field theories

 into self-dual and anti-self-dual parts.
 Letting $P_\pm:=\frac12(1\pm\star)$ be the corresponding projectors where $\star$ is, as before, the Hodge operator associated with the given metric, we may write $\Omega^2_\pm(M,\frg)=P_\pm\Omega^2(M,\frg)$.

-\paragraph{Batalin--Vilkovisky complex.} The field content of Yang--Mills theory in first order formulation consists of a gauge potential $A\in \Omega^1(M,\frg)[0]$ with usual curvature $F=\dd A+\tfrac12 [A,A]$ and a Lie-algebra valued, self-dual two-form $B_+\in \Omega^2_+(M,\frg)[0]$, subject to the gauge transformations
+\paragraph{Batalin--Vilkovisky complex.} The field content of Yang--Mills theory in first-order formulation consists of a gauge potential $A\in \Omega^1(M,\frg)[0]$ with usual curvature $F=\dd A+\tfrac12 [A,A]$ and a Lie-algebra valued, self-dual two-form $B_+\in \Omega^2_+(M,\frg)[0]$, subject to the gauge transformations

 for $c\in \Omega^0(M,\frg)$.
 The action reads as

 where the parameter $\eps$ is a positive real number.
 Note that the Yang--Mills equation $\nabla{\star F}=0$ is equivalent to $\nabla F_\pm=0$ due to the Bianchi identity $\nabla F=0$.
 Hence, the equation of motions following from~\eqref{eq:actionYM1}, $B_+=-\frac{1}{\eps}F_+$ and $\nabla B_+=0$, imply the Yang--Mills equations so that~\eqref{eq:actionYM1} is classically equivalent to Yang--Mills theory.